-Our administrative expenses increased by approximately RMB19.5 million, or approximately 73.3%, from approximately RMB26.6 million for the year ended 31 December 2018 to approximately RMB46.2 million for the year ended 31 December 2019, primarily due to the incurrence of Listing expenses of approximately RMB14.9 million.
+Our administrative expenses increased by approximately RMB5.1 million, or approximately 15.3%, from approximately RMB33.4 million for the year ended 31 December 2020 to approximately RMB38.5 million for the year ended 31 December 2021.
+The increase was primarily due to the increase in depreciation and amortization charges as a result of increase in property, plant and equipments and right-of-use assets.